dishang13/Community-Bud/README.md

 Students can view these announcements and files and can also discuss in forums.
 Each forum discussion will have a main topic and comments on that topic (One level comments).

-## Contributor
+## Contributors
-Swapnil Nivendkar - Initial UI and Bootstrap coding.
+Swapnil Nivendkar
+Shreyank Prabhu